vermaarun/fetch-web/README.md

 ## Tech Stack
 - Python3
-- Redis (Used for storing metadata)
+- Redis (Used for storing meta data)

 ## Installation
 ### To install with Docker